in Montaña de Oro State Park

 Start from the north end of the Bluff Trail at a parking area on Pecho Valley Road just past the Montaña de Oro Visitor Center and across from the trailhead for Valencia Peak.
 Follow the signs for Bluff Trail and begin hiking south along the coastal bluff.
 The wide dirt and gravel trail turns toward the sea, venturing out to Islay Point.
 To the north is a nice view of Spooner’s Cove, home to a popular beach located below the visitor center.

 Continue south across the bluff through low brush with coastal views.
 Cyclists, joggers, and families pushing BOB strollers share the trail, which arrives at Corallina Cove after half a mile.
 A short spur descends to this small beach with tide pools full of interesting sea creatures.
-Children can scour the rocks, spotting sea anemone, hermit crabs, and starfish.
+Children can scour the rocks, spotting sea anemone, hermit crabs, and sea stars (starfish).
 This popular destination can be visited on a family-friendly 1.2-mile round trip hike on the Bluff Trail, by hiking back along the coast via the same route or looping back to the start on another trail that lies ahead.